- Location: Arkansas

-Children under age six and under 60 pounds must be secured in a federally approved car seat or booster.
+Children under 5 years old and under 60 pounds must be secured in a federally approved car seat or booster.

 If you're in the market for one, you can shop online for a child car seat at any time.
 When ordering, be sure the car seat matches your child's height, weight and age.Other Topics in This Section

 - Traffic Alerts